 In addition to his clinical work, Jack is an adjunct faculty member of Social Work at Washington University in St. Louis, where he teaches Acceptance and Commitment Therapy and Behavior Therapy to graduate students.
 He also regularly travels and trains other mental health professionals in the implementation of evidence-based treatment and has presented at professional conferences.
 Prior to specializing in anxiety and related disorders, Jack was part of the national training team for couples therapy for the Department of Veteran's Affairs.
 During this time, he helped train VA clinicians from around the country in Integrative Behavioral Couples Therapy (IBCT), an evidence-based treatment for distressed couples.

 Jack completed his graduate training in Clinical Social Work at Saint Louis University, where he specialized in family and couples therapy.
 Following graduate school, he received extensive training in couples therapy by the co-founder of Integrative Behavioral Couples Therapy, Dr. Andrew Christensen.
 Since changing the focus of his clinical work to anxiety and OCD, Jack has trained in Acceptance and Commitment Therapy with Stephen Hayes, the founder of ACT, as well as numerous other internationally known ACT therapists.
 He has also been trained in Exposure and Response Prevention through the Behavioral Therapy Training Institute (BTTI) of the International OCD Foundation, and regularly seeks out and attends ongoing consultation and training in the treatment of OCD, BFRBs, and Tourette.
+Jack is also trained in SPACE, Supporting Parenting for Anxious Childhood Emotions.

 Jack is married and has one school age daughter.
 He and his family live in St. Louis, Missouri, yet escape as often as possible to go camping and travel.
 They enjoy nature, experiencing different cultures, and spending time together.
 Jack is a guitarist, having spent several years playing in professional bands in the St. Louis area, though, since the birth of his daughter has primarily focused on family, career, and playing for the squirrels in his back yard.